algosup/2023-2024-project-5-flutter-team-7/docs/functional_specifications.md

 - A screen to view your different matches as a candidate are out of scope.
 - A button to pass your profile to be reviewed by a friend is out of scope.
-- The backend development (such as a database) are not part of the scope
+- The backend development (such as a database) are not part of the scope.
 - An automatization towards the matching process is out of scope.